 By that time, the Depression had decimated Sunday attendance.
 One day in 1932, when the scheduled Sunday minister turned ill, a frantic search for a last-minute replacement uncovered an unknown Methodist minister willing to substitute.
 His name was Dr. Norman Vincent Peale, and after that service, Marble Church, and modern Christianity, would never be the same.
 He served for 52 years as Senior Minister with the help of his devoted wife, Ruth Stafford Peale and would transform Marble into one of the world’s great churches.
 He created newspaper columns, radio and TV shows, and authored 46 books, including The Power of Positive Thinking (1952), which has sold over 20 million copies.
 Marble’s Sunday attendance leapt from 300 to over 3,000.
 The Peales’ legacy lives on today through the Foundation For Christian Living and Guideposts magazine.
 A life-sized bronze statue of Dr. Peale, sculpted by John M. Soderberg, was installed in the Fifth Avenue churchyard in May 1998 to mark the 100th anniversary of his birth.

 Dr. Arthur Caliandro joined the staff in 1967, and was appointed Marble’s fifth Senior Minister upon Dr. Peale’s retirement in 1984.
 He soon expanded Marble’s ministries, installing women in powerful church positions, initiating the Partnership of Faith to strengthen ties between Protestant, Catholic, Jewish and Muslim communities, and leading the church in prayer vigils for peace.
 Dr. Caliandro is remembered for his endearing personal sermons.
 He retired in January 2009, after 42 years of faithful service.

 Dr. Michael B. Brown was installed as Senior Minister in February 2009.
-Dedicated to Marble’s legacy of acceptance and outreach, Dr. Brown expanded the church’s ministry worldwide via interactive technology.
-On Sundays he had online worshippers tune in from over forty states and over twenty countries.
+Dedicated to Marble’s legacy of acceptance and outreach, Dr. Brown expanded the church’s ministry worldwide via interactive technology and reached 144 countries.
+Each Sunday worshippers joined us online from over 20 countries and over 40 states.
 Through Worship, his Talk Back sessions and online Small Groups, Dr. Brown made it possible for people to truly feel they were part of the Marble Community no matter where they lived.
 His warm, insightful sermons touched the heart and illuminated the spirit.
 He retired from Marble in April 2018.